1984 Major League Baseball postseason: San Diego Padres vs. Chicago Cubs

 This was the first postseason meeting between the Cubs and Padres.
-The Padres overcome a two games to none series deficit to defeat the Cubs in five games and advance to the World Series for the first time in franchise history (in the process denying a rematch of the 1945 World Series between the Tigers and Cubs, who'd also squared off in the World Series in 1907, 1908 and 1935).
+The Padres overcame a two-games-to-none series deficit to defeat the Cubs in five games, advancing to the World Series for the first time in franchise history (in the process denying a rematch of the 1945 World Series between the Tigers and Cubs).

 At first, it appeared as if this series would go Chicago's way.
 Rick Sutcliffe pitched seven innings of shutout ball as the Cubs blew out the Padres by a staggering 13–0 score in Game 1, handing the Padres their worst postseason loss ever.
 Steve Trout pitched eight solid innings as the Cubs won by two runs to take a 2–0 series lead headed to San Diego, and looked poised to win their first NL pennant in 39 years.
 However, the Padres responded.
 Ed Whitson stymied the Cubs’ offense in Game 3 as the Padres prevailed in a blowout to win their first postseason game in franchise history.
 Game 4 was a back-and-forth shootout between both teams, which was won by the Padres as Steve Garvey hit a walk-off two run homer in the bottom of the ninth to force a decisive fifth game.
 In Game 5, the Cubs led 3-0 going into the bottom of the sixth, but the Padres rallied with six unanswered runs across the sixth and seventh to take the lead for good, in part thanks to an error by Chicago’s Leon Durham in the bottom of the seventh, and clinched their first NL pennant.